 Building Your Skills: A Person Centered Approach

 This course is offered as a 12-hour 2-part series and the cost to attend is $50 per person which includes lunch each day for the series.
 Registration is required.
 Certificates of Attendance will be issued upon completion of training and receipt of payment.
-Next training will be held at Markel Building, 4600 Cox Road, James Salon B, Glen Allen, VA 23060.
-Registration: 8:30 am -- Training: 9:00 am - 4:30 pm.
-Click here for flyer and registration form.
+Next training will be held at Markel Building, 4600 Cox Road, Salon A, Glen Allen, VA 23060.
+Click here for flyer which includes registration form.

 Three Old Folks on a Bench

 Looking at Alzheimer's and Dementia Disease Through the Eyes of the Person with Dementia

 This workshop presents information and training from the perspective of a person diagnosed with dementia disease, a caregiver and an aging adult.
 As the three old folks have a conversation, they will interact with the audience.
 You will also experience virtually living with aging and cognitive issues.
 There is no charge but registration is required.
 Contact Mary Ann Johnson, Program Director, at email@example.com for more information.
 Future workshops TBA.

 24-Hour Activities Training Program for Activity Coordinators